burger

 1. insert an image within your document, for example a photo:

-3. Add text to the location, size, and color of your choice:
+3. to add text at the location, size, and color of your choice:

-4. Create a signature and then sign documents (refer to this other guide on this subject).
+4. to create a signature and then sign documents (refer to this other guide on this subject).

 5. Once finished, save the changes and choose whether to create a copy of the modified document or overwrite the existing file.